moisestech/ml-fundamentals-notes/machine-learning/ml-vocab-2.md

   - When evaluating model performance, the goal is to categorize the high-level problem.
 If it’s a data problem, spend more time on data preprocessing or collecting more data.
 If it’s a learning algorithm problem, try to tune the network.

 - **importing dependencies**

+  1. Keras library to download the datasets, preprocess images, and network components
+  2. Imports numpy for math operations
+  3. Imports the matplotlib library to visualize results

 - **preparing data for training**
 - **training models**